mixpanel/tracking-proxy/README.md

 # Nginx Proxy for Mixpanel
 An example nginx config that serves as a proxy to Mixpanel's Ingestion API and JavaScript library endpoints.
-To learn more, visit our [Data Collection Proxying Docs](https://developer.mixpanel.com/docs/data-collection-proxying).
+To learn more, visit our [Self-Hosted Tracking Docs](https://developer.mixpanel.com/docs/self-hosted-tracking).

 ## Installation